estuarine/CSV_to_JSON/README.md

 CSV_to_JSON
 ===========

 This is a library of Perl scripts for converting CSV (or tab-, pipe- or colon-separated) files to JSON, useful if you just need to convert the data using the existing file headers.
-They doen't do anything fancy in terms of sorting or nesting the data.
+They don't do anything fancy in terms of sorting or nesting the data.

 The library provided are: 1) CSV_to_JSON.pl, a standalone script that allows you to convert one file at a time using command-line options; 2) CSV_to_JSON_class.pm, a package that provider as a class that you can call from other scripts; and 3) converter_example.pl, an example of a Perl script that uses the class.